Name

 Pre War

-Arthur was born in Hitchin and resided in Hitchin.
-Before enlisting he worked for Francis Newton the Hitchin builders for eight years.
+Before enlisting, or more likely conscripted, he worked for Francis Newton the Hitchin builders for eight years.
 He was an active member of the St. Mary's Bible Class and Sunday School and was also a sidesman there.

 Wartime Service

 He joined the 4th Battalion of the Bedfords in April 1916, was given the Regimental Number 27501 and left England on the 1st July 1916.
-He was later transferred to the 1st Battalion, which at the time of his death., was part of the 15th Brigade in the 5th Division of XV Corps in the 4th Anny.
+He was later transferred to the 1st Battalion, which at the time of his death was part of the 15th Brigade in the 5th Division of XV Corps in the 4th Anny.
 He was killed in action in France.

 One record suggests that he was with the 10th Battalion of the Worcesters when he was killed but there is no such mention of him in the Regimental volume of ‘Soldiers died’ database.

-The 1st Battalion of the Bedfords was in the Somme sector in the vicinity of Pommier Redoubt and High Wood and at the time of his death was part of the Divisional Reserve.
+The 1st Battalion of the Bedfords was in the Somme sector in the vicinity of Pommiers Redoubt and High Wood and at the time of his death was part of the Divisional Reserve.
 A heavy bombardment of the German line began with occasional 15” shells going over.
 The return fire from the enemy probably caused his death.

 Arthur has no known grave, but is remembered on Pier & Face 2C of the Thiepval Memorial to the Missing in France.
 An ‘In Memoriam’ notice in a local newspaper added "Dearly loved son and brother".